-- 31. With regard to Option 1: To grant the licence as per the application may not address the concerns raised which may subsequently be appealed by those parties who have made representations. - 32.
-With regard to Option 2: If members consider there is merit in the representation, and that anti-social behaviour or public disorder may arise as a result of the grant of the licence then this might be reduced by attaching conditions to the licence to promote the licensing objectives.
+- 31. With regard to Option 1: To grant the licence as per the application may not adequately mitigate the risk of nuisance and disorder arising from customers should the Sub-Committee deem this to be a likely outcome.
+The decision not to address the concerns raised may subsequently be appealed by those parties who have made representations. - 32.
+With regard to Option 2: The risk of crime and disorder or nuisance being attributed to the premises could be reduced by attaching conditions to the licence to promote the licensing objectives.
 Conditions must be appropriate and proportionate.
 Any decision to attach additional conditions may be appealed by all parties if they believe the conditions do not adequately promote the licensing objectives. - 33.
 With regard to Option 3: If the Sub-Committee decides to refuse all or part of the application, the decision may be appealed by all parties.